sashahilton00/node-toobusy/README.md

 As of `0.5.0`, `toobusy-js` exposes an `onLag` method.
 Pass it a callback to be notified when a slow event loop tick has been detected.

+An `onEasing` method is also exposed, allowing one to be notified when the server lag appears to be easing.

 ## references

 > There is nothing new under the sun.
 (Ecclesiastes 1:9)